 The iPhone 6 and 6 Plus have 1GB memory, but older phones have even less.
 Apple doesn't make reallocating this RAM type memory easy but there is a way you can do this and therefore speed up your iPhone.

-We're not sure how long this app will stick around, as it seems that the memory feature has been removed in the past before reappearing in new versions of the app.
+We're not sure how long Battery Doctor and its One Tap Boost will stick around, as it seems that the memory feature has been removed in the past before reappearing in new versions of the app.
 It's possible that Apple isn't keen on apps that allow you to reallocate the RAM.

-Hopefully Apple will make memory handling better in the future.
+Hopefully Apple will make memory handling better in the future, or openly allow developers to take control of it themselves.

 We've rounded up links to all our iPhone tips and tutorials here: iPhone tips and tutorials, everything you need to know